CiscoDevNet/terraform-provider-intersight/website/docs/d/storage_net_app_storage_vm.html.markdown

 # Data Source: intersight_storage_net_app_storage_vm
 NetApp Storage Virtual Machines contain data volumes and one or more Logical Interfaces ( LIFs ) through which they serve data to the clients.
 ## Argument Reference
+The results of this data source are stored in `results` property.
+All objects matching the filter criteria are fetched through pagination.
+To access the ith object of the results obtained, use `data.intersight_storage_net_app_storage_vm.results[i].<propertyname>`.
 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `cifs_enabled`:(bool) Status for Common Internet File System protocol ( CIFS ) allowed to run on Vservers.
 * `fcp_enabled`:(bool) Status for Fibre Channel Protocol ( FCP ) allowed to run on Vservers.